Drop-in wickets another example of AngloFL ruining Australia

 Something no other code has

-The afl has well out grown club grounds and plays in stadiums something all states only have one or two
+The AFL has well out grown club grounds and plays in stadiums something all states only have one or two

 Of